How to get rid of bats who have the audacity to invade your home.

 On the other hand, a few websites contained reviews from customers who said that these ultrasonic pest repeller devices absolutely DO work.

 In my case I was willing to try just about anything.
 So I went ahead and ordered a few more ultrasonic devices online (the P3 Attack Wave models –they were only about $20 each).
 The reviews were decent.
 I plugged them in on the top and bottom floors of my home.
-Recently I learned that this model is more specifically targeted to get rid of bats.
+Recently I learned that this model and this model are more specifically targeted to get rid of bats.

 After putting the ultrasonic devices on the top floor of my home I no longer had an issue with bats coming into my house, but they were still apparently living in the attic.
 I eventually had a hire a local bat control expert to place netting in the area where the bats were coming in and out of the home.